mohasseb99/AI-Search-Algorithms/README.md

 # AI-Search-Algorithms
-A program to draw graph and get best path depend on search algorithm used Implemented in Python and PyhtonQt for GUI
+A program to draw graph and get best path depend on search algorithm used Implemented in Python and PythonQt for GUI